 - Lozenges containing licorice and slippery elm (may help ease sore throats and coughs from post-nasal drip)

-- Ginger tea (for fever and to thin mucus)
+- Ginger tea (for nausea)